pcfreak30/skyd/modules/renter/contractor/README.md

 renewed, they are renewed with the current allowance, which may differ from the allowance that was used to form the initial contracts.
 In general, this means that allowance modifications only take effect upon the next "contract cycle".

-**Allowance-related Complexities**
-Changes in the allowance can cause changes in contract formation as follows:
- - if the allowance is cancelled, than all contracts are cancelled
- - if number of hosts is increased then more contracts will be formed.
- - if the period or renew window are changed such that some contracts expire they will be renewed.
- - if allowance funds are too low, new contracts will not be formed

 ### Other Maintenance Checks